fbpx

 The office was frantic.
 Jerry, the public relations manager, was dealing with damage control.
 No one knew who sent the emails.
 IT was checking the outgoing emails and hadn’t found anything yet, but the messages were sent from the company domain.

 Sigh.
 I wish I didn’t have to write another piece on acronyms.
-But you must know these three to combat email fraud effectively.
+But there are three you must know that combat email fraud effectively.

 In the world of email security, DKIM, SPF, and DMARC provide insight into whether: